-- Add slight distance, which will cause a slight straddle, between the front pods and between rear pods configuration.
+- Add a bit of distance, which will cause a slight straddle, between the front and rear pod configuration.
 Perhaps move them one centimeter or one inch further apart sideways.
-Thus, your dog’s front limbs will need to straddle (abduct) slightly to get on the pods and so will his hindlimbs.
+Thus, your dog’s forelimbs and hindlimbs will need to straddle slightly to get on the pods.
 If this is too difficult, your dog will tell you by stepping off the pods.
-Respond by putting the pods slightly closer together.
+Respond by putting the pods closer together.

 - Use just two pods for all four limbs!
 The forelimbs will be on one pod and the hindlimbs will share the back pod.
-Your dog will be in a neutral, normal spine posture and his limbs will adduct (move toward his centerline).
+Your dog will be in a neutral, normal spine posture and their limbs will adduct (move toward their centerline).

 - Stack the Paw Pods on other equipment, such as a rocker board or step bench, before asking your dog to put two or four paws on the pods.